HussainRadwan/CommandDocs-Automated-Generation-of-Linux-Unix-Manuals-using-shell/README.md

-# CommandDocs Automated Generation of Linux/Unix Manuals-using
+# CommandDocs Automated Generation of Linux/Unix Manuals
 The primary goal of this project is to automate the generation of a comprehensive manual for Linux/Unix commands.
 This will be achieved through the development of scripts using Python or shell scripting.
 These scripts will create text files for each command, formatted according to a predefined template, which will facilitate consistent and efficient documentation.

 ## Code discription